-The adjective is from 1680s, "private, secluded;" meaning "secret, unknown" recorded from 1952, first of alcoholism, but by 1970s used principally of homosexuality; the phrase come out of the closet "admit something openly" first recorded 1963, and lent new meanings to the word out.
+The adjective is from 1680s, "private, done in seclusion;" from 1782 as "fitted only for scholarly seclusion, not adopted to the conditions of practical life."
+The meaning "secret, not public, unknown" is recorded from 1952, first of alcoholism but by 1970s used principally of homosexuality; the phrase come out of the closet "admit something openly" is first recorded 1963, and lent a new meaning to the word out.

-"shut up as in a closet" (originally usually for purposes of concealment or private consultation), 1680s, from closet (v.).
+"shut up as in a closet" (originally usually for purposes of concealment or private consultation), 1680s, from closet (n.).
 Related: Closeted; closeting.
+Closeted in the sense of "in private and confidential consultation" is from 1680s.

 Web design and development by MaoningTech.